 On the other hand, if a person plays 40 rounds annually and practices on a regular basis, he will need to switch the wedges for each season.

 Getting suitable wedges is like a process in the sense that they need to work properly with your iron-set.
 Some people take wedges as an extension of their iron-set.
 Construction-wise, wedges used around greens and for getting out of the sand, are quite different than the one you use for 90-yards full swing shots.

 Therefore, investing in wedges among many options isn’t easy most of the time.
-Considering various compatibility, here is a list of top-rated golf wedges you can buy in 2020.
+Considering various compatibility, here is a list of top-rated golf wedges reviews you can appraise in 2022.

-Our Top List of 10 Best Golf Wedges (Quick List)
+10 Top Golf Wedges for Seniors (Quick List)